 These recommendations are based on three different tiers of security and protection for SharePoint files that can be applied based on the granularity of your needs: baseline, sensitive, and highly regulated.
 You can learn more about these security tiers, and the recommended client operating systems, referenced by these recommendations in the the overview.

-In addtion to implementing this guidance, be sure to configure SharePoint sites with the right amount of protection, including ensuring permissions for sensitive and highly regulated content are appropriate.
-For more information on creating sites for baseline, sensitive, and highly regulated protection, see Secure SharePoint Online sites and files.
+In addition to implementing this guidance, be sure to configure SharePoint sites with the right amount of protection, including setting appropriate permissions for sensitive and highly-regulated content.
+For more information on creating sites for baseline, sensitive, and highly-regulated protection, see Secure SharePoint Online sites and files.

 Updating common policies to include SharePoint and OneDrive for Business

-If you included SharePoint Online when you created the common policies, you only need to create the new polcies.
+If you included SharePoint Online when you created the common policies, you only need create the new policies.
 When configuring conditional access rules, SharePoint Online includes OneDrive for Business.

 The following table lists the policies you either need to review and update or create new for SharePoint Online.
-The common policies link to the associated configuration instructions in the Common identity and device access policies article (links coming soon).
+The common policies link to the associated configuration instructions in the Common identity and device access policies article.

 |Protection level||Policies||More information|

 |Baseline||Require MFA when sign-in risk is medium or high||Include SharePoint Online in the assignment of cloud apps|